Structural properties of biclique graphs and the distance formula: Distances in and

-Now, based on the distance between two bicliques of a graph $G$, we can assure the existence of other bicliques ``between them''.
+Now, based on the distance between two bicliques of a graph $G$, we can ensure the existence of other bicliques ``between them''.
 That is, if the distance between the bicliques $B$ and $B'$ of $G$ is $k$, then there exist other bicliques at distance at most $k-1$ to each of $B$ and $B'$.
-This result will be very useful for proving not only the Theorem~\ref{tMarina} but also that the condition of this Theorem is not sufficient.
+This result will be very useful for proving not only Theorem~\ref{tMarina} but also that the condition of the theorem is not sufficient.

-\begin{theorem} Let $G$ be a graph and let $B, B'$ be bicliques of $G$ such that $d_G(B, B')=k > 0$, then there exist at least $k+1$ bicliques in $G$ such that they are at distance at most $k-1$ to each of $B$ and $B'$. \end{theorem}
+\begin{theorem} Let $G$ be a graph and let $B, B'$ be bicliques of $G$ such that $d_G(B, B')=k > 0$.
+Then there exist at least $k+1$ bicliques in $G$ such that they are at distance at most $k-1$ from both $B$ and $B'$. \end{theorem}